irmen/Pyro4/docs/source/tutorials.rst

 We will see later what both actually look like, and why having a name server can be useful.

 .. [#commandline] Actually there are no scripts or command files included with Pyro right now.
-  The command line tools are invoked by starting their package directly using the :kbd:`-m` argument of the Python interpreter.
+  The :ref:`command-line` are invoked by starting their package directly using the :kbd:`-m` argument of the Python interpreter.

 Starting a name server